 The Carlisle Association was established in 1931 to promote beekeeping, bee health, and to help beekeepers through the dissemination of information and the purchase of equipment.
 Today our aims are much the same as they were then.
-We currently have around 50 members from north Cumbria and southern Scotland, and hold regular meetings and training courses to help develop beekeeping in the Carlisle area.
+We currently have around 100 members from north Cumbria and southern Scotland, and hold regular meetings and training courses to help develop beekeeping in the Carlisle area.

-Carlisle Beekeepers Association has a series of winter meetings in Houghton Village Hall, regular apiary days at the Walby apiary, plus the association attends a variety of agricultural and other shows.
+Carlisle Beekeepers Association has a series of winter meetings at Gosling Sike, Houghton, regular apiary days at Heathlands Farm, Harker Road Ends, plus the association attends a variety of agricultural and other shows.

 Carlisle Beekeepers Association has a teaching apiary with working examples of all the main types of hive, a meeting room and workshop.
 Meetings are held at the apiary every two weeks from early April through to the end of September.
 The apiary is used for teaching, raising queens and for club meetings.

-Carlisle Beekeepers Association has a a number of extractors and other beekeeping equipment which can be lent out to members.
+Carlisle Beekeepers Association has a number of extractors and other beekeeping equipment which can be lent out to members.
 The association also has library of beekeeping books and videos which can again be borrowed by current members.